patrickeasters/patrick.easte.rs/content/post/2022/oom-bonker/index.md

 * A [3D printed shipping container](https://www.thingiverse.com/thing:1561981) scaled to about 40mm long

 ## Testing it out
 Once it's wired up, there's no better way to test it out than by summoning the OOM Killer.
-Aside from the obvious answer of running Chrome in a container, I turned to [Stack Overflow](https://askubuntu.com/questions/1188024/how-to-test-oom-killer-from-command-line) and found a cool one-liner to quickly consume an infinite amount of memory: `tail /dev/zero`.
+While my first idea for quickly eating up memory was launching Chrome, I turned to [Stack Overflow](https://askubuntu.com/questions/1188024/how-to-test-oom-killer-from-command-line) and found a cool one-liner to quickly consume an infinite amount of memory: `tail /dev/zero`.
 In this project's Git repo, I provided a [spec for a pod](https://github.com/patrickeasters/oom-bonker/blob/13a9a69a38b0de7f8aaeca0ea4dfaadfbb185e49/k8s/hungry_pod.yml) that crashes 10 seconds after startup.
 Assuming it's all wired up correctly, poor Tux should be bonked momentarily.

-Despite being a niche project, hppefully you were able to glean something from it.
+Despite being a niche project, hopefully you were able to glean something from it.
 Let me know if you make something inspired from this—I'd love to see it!